AdobeDocs/document-services/src/pages/apis/pdf-services/insert-pdf-pages.md

   );
 PageRanges pageRanges = GetPageRangeForFirstFile();

-// Adds the pages (specified by the page ranges) of
-//the input PDF file to be inserted at the specified page of the base PDF file.
+// Adds the pages (specified by the page ranges) of the input PDF file to be inserted at the specified page of the base PDF file. insertPagesOperation.AddPagesToInsertAt(

-insertPagesOperation.AddPagesToInsertAt(
     firstFileToInsert, pageRanges, 2
   );